amsound/pihub-remote-nrf/README.md

   }
 }
 ```

+* Speaker `details` vary slightly by backend.
+For example, the Samsung SmartThings backend also reports fields such as `power_on`, `raw_input_source`, `sound_from`, and `listen_active`.
-* domain status may be degraded without degrading overall PiHub status if the condition is informational or non-critical (for example TV presence still unknown during startup)
+* Domain status may be degraded without degrading overall PiHub status if the condition is informational or non-critical (for example TV presence still unknown during startup)

 ### Commands accepted over HTTP